nikitadagar/FacebookAPI/readme.md

 Client
 ———————————————————————————————

 The client is an actor which is a simulator of a real life user.
-It carries out the common actions by a user on Facebook like Add a post, Upload a photo, get all photo albums, add a friend etc. The number of total
+It carries out the common actions by a user on Facebook like Add a post, Upload a photo, get all photo albums, add a friend etc. The number of total user simultaneously tested were 1000.